 The U.S. group says long-running American trade sanctions stand in the way of proper spill preparation and a coordinated cleanup if something goes wrong on the wells that are just 60 miles from the Florida Keys.

-NICK MIROFF: Offshore oil drilling is banned along the Florida coastline.
+Offshore oil drilling is banned along the Florida coastline.
 But the Cuban operation will be so close to U.S. shores that ocean currents could carry a spill through the Florida Keys, and foul beaches along the Atlantic Coast.

-WILLIAM REILLY: I have the impression they are deeply aware, very conscious and quite apprehensive about what could go wrong.
-They know they've never regulated oil and gas in the offshore environment before.
+"I have the impression they are deeply aware, very conscious, and quite apprehensive about what could go wrong," he said.
+"They know they've never regulated oil and gas in the offshore environment before.
 They know it's an order of magnitude more sophisticated and more risky.
 They're going to go very deep.
-All of those are going to require training, expertise and a culture which they've not had.
-They've got a lot to do.
+All of those are going to require training, expertise and a culture they've not had.
+They've got a lot to do."

-MIROFF: The rig will not be operated by Cuba, but by foreign partners, led by the Spanish energy company Repsol.
-Geologists have estimated there may be five to 20 billion barrels of undersea oil off the island's northwest coast, enough to make Cuba a significant producer.
+The rig will not be operated by Cuba, but by foreign partners, led by the Spanish energy company Repsol.
+Geologists have estimated there may be 5 billion to 20 billion barrels of undersea oil off the island's northwest coast, enough to make Cuba a significant producer.

-DAN WHITTLE: Look, by all accounts, Cuba intends to start drilling as early as November or December.
+"By all accounts, Cuba intends to start drilling as early as November or December.
 So we can't simply hope it won't happen.
-If and when Cuba drills, it's simply imperative that we be at the ready to ensure that they get it right, that they do it safely and in an environmentally sound manner.
-So this isn't about politics.
-It's about protecting our beaches, our shores, our fishermen, our communities.
+If and when Cuba drills, it's simply imperative that we be at the ready to ensure that they get it right, that they do it safely and in an environmentally sound manner," he said.
+"So this isn't about politics.
+It's about protecting our beaches, our shores, our fisherman, our communities."

-LEE HUNT: We don't need to be afraid of a Chinese rig working in Cuban waters.
+"We don't need to be afraid of a Chinese rig working in Cuban waters.
 They're working everywhere around the world.
 We don't need to have excessive anxiety over a Spanish oil company.
-They're world-class operator," he said.
+They're a world-class operator," he said.